ppy/osu-wiki/wiki/FAQ/en.md

 After failing a beatmap, press the `F1` key to replay the currently failed play.
 The replay ends when the screen darkens, with an osu!logo in the middle, rather than the game over screen.
 To rewatch the replay again, hold the custom default grave/tilde (`` `/~ ``) key (can be changed in Options sidebar; inside _Change keyboard bindings_ as **Quick Retry (hold briefly)**) or `Ctrl`+`R` for a while.

 Due to the non-standard replay screen, use the `Esc` key to return to Song Selection.
 Retrying the play (as in, actual play) of the beatmap in this state is not possible.
-It currently works in Solo mode only when given the game over screen. **This replay will not be saved nor allowed to be exported.** To record the failed replay, please use external third-party software for now since osu! has yet to have native export support for failed replay.
+It currently works in Solo mode only when given the game over screen. **This replay will not be saved nor allowed to be exported.** To record the failed replay, please use external third-party software for now since _osu!_ has yet to have native export support for failed replay.

 #### Does osu! has keyboard shortcuts?
 _Full list: [Shortcut Key Reference][Shortcut Key Reference wikilink]_

-Pressing the `Insert` key (in default keyboard setting) will hide, pause (if playing) and mute osu! into the Windows sidebar.
-Find the osu!logo in the Windows sidebar, and click on it to return osu! to the state before pressing the key.
-It is called the _Boss key_, and can be modified in _Change keyboard bindings_ (in Options, under Keyboard section), located at the end of the Universal section.
+Pressing the `Insert` key (in default keyboard setting) will hide, pause (if playing) and mute _osu!_ into the _Windows_ sidebar.
+Find the _osu!logo_ in the _Windows_ sidebar, and click on it to return _osu!_ to the state before pressing the key.
+It is called the **Boss key**, and can be modified in _Change keyboard bindings_ (in _Options_, under _Keyboard_ section), located at the end of the _Universal_ section.

 Another interesting shortcut is `Alt`+`Enter`.
-This shortcut toggles the fullscreen mode button in Options, but does not work during gameplay or in Multi.
+This shortcut toggles the fullscreen mode button in _Options_, but does not work during gameplay or in Multi.

 #### What should I backup when fresh installing osu! on a new device?
 The whole `osu!` folder, including hidden files, is the short answer.
-On the new device after running `osu!install.exe` and completing osu! installation successfully, copy the backup `osu!` folder and merge to the new device's `osu!` folder.
+On the new device after running `osu!install.exe` and completing _osu!_ installation successfully, copy the backup `osu!` folder and merge to the new device's `osu!` folder.
 If it ask for merging `.dll` or `.exe` files, ignore it.
 Allow merging for everything else, including `.cfg` and `.db` files.

 ### osu!
 #### Why am I seeing random white lines on screen every time I play?